mamtagupta2008/MMAI_Test_Case_Study/README.md

 10. Different cluster key can be added based on table granularity and key for better performance.

+11. Data dictionery can be created to track data lineage and can be used as business glossary by product analyst.

 ##### Q4: User Journey: